MacieiraPT/macieira.cc/README.md

 **A personal site that is also an apple tree.**

-*Macieira* is Portuguese for **apple tree** — and it's the surname.
+*Macieira* is Portuguese for **apple tree**, and it's my surname.
 So the front page isn't a photo and a paragraph.
-It's a tree, grown in your browser, whose seven apples are the only introduction there is.
+It's a tree, whose seven apples are the only introduction there is.

 [**↗ Visit the site**](https://macieira.cc) · [@MacieiraPT](https://github.com/MacieiraPT)